 Below are basic guidelines for those wishing to earn their counseling certification in Virginia.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination have been and will continue to be mandatory in the Virginia counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination, are likely to continue to be mandatory in the Virginia counseling licensure process.
 However, it is wise to contact the Virginia Board of Counseling at (804) 376-4610 to make sure you are on the right track.

 I'm a High School Graduate

 Becoming a successful Virginia counselor requires two basic virtues, sincere caring and discipline.
 While sincere interest in another's welfare requires years of maturity and the ability to empathize, you are already showing great amounts of discipline by researching Virginia counseling certification requirements.